TChapman500/16-Bit-CPU/README.md

 # 16-Bit CPU
+This CPU circuit was made using [Logisim Evolution (Holy Cross Edition)](https://github.com/kevinawalsh/logisim-evolution) (v4.0.4).
+The circuit might work in the original [Logisim Evolution](https://github.com/kevinawalsh/logisim-evolution), but I have not tested that.
+This CPU was implemented with an FPGA in mind, so there is no microcode in the circuit, and there is only one tri-state buffer, which is on the main data bus just before the data leaves the CPU.

 ## Architecture
 This CPU has a 16-bit data bus and a 16-bit address bus.
 Non-pipelined versions of the processor have a 4-step stepper to control the sequence of the internal and external control signals.
 Also, on non-pipelined versions of the CPU, the line for the first step of the stepper is exposed to the outside environement through a buffer.